pkgw/htmltalk/README.md

 currently some problems with some of the SVG figures related to the web server, not the presentation itself.**

+The actual talk was a physics colloquium at (Bucknell University)[http://www.bucknell.edu/], aimed primarily at physics undergraduates with a 45-minute run time.
+It was given on September 19, 2013.

 ## The basic rundown

 The presentation is built on a great little framework called